baudelaine/MailboxAnalyzer/README.md

   - wvc0
 ```

-If you changed Discovery Environment name and/or Discovery name then update WebContent/res/conf.properties accordingly.
+If you changed Discovery Environment name and/or Discovery Collection name then update WebContent/res/conf.properties accordingly.
 Otherwise jump to Deploy Section.
 ```
 VCAP_SERVICES=